tarruda/python-ush/README.rst

 >>> ls('invalid-file', stderr='.stderr', raise_on_error=False)()
 (2,)
 >>> str(cat('.stderr'))
-"ls: cannot access 'invalid-file': No such file or directory\n"
+'ls: cannot access invalid-file: No such file or directory\n'

 Besides redirecting to/from filenames, it is possible to redirect to/from any file-like object: